RikkaApps/websites/storage_redirect/guide/tutorial.md

 #### How to create my own rule?

-you need to pick up your "weapon", "File monitor" (requires Enhanced mode).
+You need to pick up your "weapon", "File monitor".
+File monitor is a function from "Enhanced mode".

-Continuing the above example, after the sharing of ExampleApp to ExampleSocial fails, you can see the records of `tmp` folder from ExampleApp and ExampleSocial in File monitor.
+Continuing the above example, after the sharing of ExampleApp to ExampleSocial fails, in File monitor, you will able to find records of `tmp` folder from both ExampleApp and ExampleSocial.
 This shows that you need to create the rule of accessing the `tmp` folder.

 #### Use online rules